 Maintenance is an essential follow up to planting.
 On the left members have cut back brambles along an avenue at Affpuddle.
 On the right a work party gathers to remove Tuley tubes and stakes now that trees are well grown.

-Your project address, biodiversity conservation objectives.
+Your project addresses biodiversity and conservation objectives.

 You are from a non-profit organisation or community group.